cryostatio/cryostat-agent/README.md

 - [ ] `cryostat.agent.app.name` [`String`]: a human-friendly name for this application.
 Default `cryostat-agent`.
 - [ ] `cryostat.agent.app.jmx.port` [`int`]: the JMX RMI port that the application is listening on.
 The default is to attempt to determine this from the `com.sun.management.jmxremote.port` system property.
 - [ ] `cryostat.agent.registration.retry-ms` [`int`]: the duration in milliseconds between attempts to register with the Cryostat server.
 Default `5000`.
+- [ ] `cryostat.agent.harvester.period-ms` [`int`]: the length of time between JFR collections and pushes by the harvester.
+This also controls the maximum age of data stored in the buffer for the harvester's managed Flight Recording.
+Every `period-ms` the harvester will upload a JFR binary file to the `cryostat.agent.baseuri` archives.
+Default `-1`, which indicates no harvesting will be performed.
+- [ ] `cryostat.agent.harvester.template` [`String`]: the name of the `.jfc` event template configuration to use for the harvester's managed Flight Recording.
+Default `default`, the continous monitoring event template.

 These properties can be set by JVM system properties or by environment variables.
 For example, the property `cryostat.agent.baseuri` can be set using `-Dcryostat.agent.baseuri=https://mycryostat.example.com:1234/` or